mainkoon81/Study-09-MachineLearning-A/README.md

 <img src="https://user-images.githubusercontent.com/31917400/39400592-443556ca-4b2b-11e8-9aae-85aa4861433c.jpg" />

- - Learning Curve (NO.of training_pt VS Error_size)
+ - EX) **Learning Curve** (NO.of training_pt VS Error_size)
-   - **Learning Curve** helps detect overfitting/underfitting
+   - It helps detect overfitting/underfitting
      - Of course, when we train our model with small size of data, testing with CrossValidation will throw large size of error !
    - See where the errors converge to..which will tell under/over-fitting..
 <img src="https://user-images.githubusercontent.com/31917400/39400828-b385dde8-4b2f-11e8-92a5-18574c54be5b.jpg" />